DonVondie/Bargaining/README.md

 Edit: A lot of you need to learn how to mind your own business.

-Edit2: That said, I am very open to collaboration here as well.
+Edit2: That said, I am very open to future collaboration here as well.
 Lots of love everyone. <3